President Biden Expressway

-The President Joseph R. Biden, Jr. Expressway, commonly referred to as the President Biden Expressway, and formerly known as the Central Scranton Expressway, is a 0.76 mi freeway southeast of downtown Scranton in the U.S. state of Pennsylvania.
-It runs east-southeast from U.S. Route 11 (US 11)/Pennsylvania Route 307 (PA 307) near downtown to Interstate 81 (I-81).
+The President Joseph R. Biden, Jr. Expressway, formerly known as the Central Scranton Expressway, is a 0.76 mi freeway in Scranton in the U.S. state of Pennsylvania.
+It runs east-southeast from U.S. Route 11 (US 11)/Pennsylvania Route 307 (PA 307) and Cedar Avenue near Downtown Scranton to Interstate 81 (I-81).

 The highway is one of only three freeways in Pennsylvania with no posted route number.
-In the Location Referencing System, it is designated State Route 3022 by the Pennsylvania Department of Transportation (PennDOT).
-In 2021, the road was renamed after President Joe Biden, who was born in Scranton.
+In the Location Referencing System, it is designated as unsigned State Route 3022 by the Pennsylvania Department of Transportation (PennDOT).
+In 2021, the road was renamed after Joe Biden, the 46th president of the United States, who was born in Scranton.